backupbrew/switchbrew/Software Keyboard.md

 0x30007 this struct is 0x400-bytes.

 The 0x20-bytes at offset 0x3E0 is -1 normally, except for DownloadCodes.
-This is presumably an extension to [\#Key Set Disable Bitmask](#Key_Set_Disable_Bitmask "wikilink")?(The field at 0x1C is still set to 0x80 here)

-If the length limit (stringLenMax) is \<= 32, the text entry box will be a line and show the header/sub text.
-Otherwise, it will use a text-box and the header/sub text will not be shown.
-When the input is too long, swkbd will stop accepting more input until text is deleted via the B button (Backspace).

 Each entry in the user dictionary is 100 bytes long.

+stringLenMax: When the input is too long, swkbd will stop accepting more input until text is deleted via the B button (Backspace).

 ## Type